buildout/buildout/doc/reference.rst

   used unless no final distributions satisfy requirements.

 show-picked-versions, default: 'false'
-  If true, when Buildout finds a a newest distribution for a requirement that `wasn't pinned <pinned-versions>`, it will print lines it would write to a versions configuration if the :ref:`update-versions-file <update-versions-file>` option was used.
+  If true, when Buildout finds a newest distribution for a requirement that `wasn't pinned <pinned-versions>`, it will print lines it would write to a versions configuration if the :ref:`update-versions-file <update-versions-file>` option was used.